How To Quickly ‘Deconstruct’ a Look (and Apply It To A New Shot in DaVinci Resolve)

 - Creating an S-Curve Using Contrast / Pivot – If you’re new to Curves, you’ll want to learn more about the classic ‘S-Curve’.
 What is it?
 How can you emulate it?

-- Working with LUTs, a 3-node approach – As we mention at the end of this article, we recommend tweaking the results of this technique using Nodes before and after the Look Matching node.
-It’s a remarkably similar technique to what Patrick calls his 3-Node Approach to working with LUTs.
+- Working with LUTs, a 3-node approach – As we mentioned at the end of this article, we recommend tweaking the results of this technique using Nodes before and after the Look Matching node.
+It’s a remarkably similar technique to what Patrick calls his 3-Node Approach to work with LUTs.
 This Insight digs into the nuances you’ll want to be aware of when executing Josh’s workflow.

 Here’s a quick summary of Josh’s insightful and crafty ‘Look matching’ technique